PeterLourens/kiwipiano/README.md

   * [#10]() As a registered user I can cancel a booking so that I can manage my schedule in case I am not available.
   * [#11]() As a user I can receive feedback so that I know whether my registration is successful or not, whether my profile is updated or not, and my booking status.
   * [#12]() As a register user I can view my booking history so that I have a clear view about my study.
-  * [#13]() As a registered user I can post a review so that I can share my opinion about my experience with the studio.
   * [#14]() As a user I can contact the studio so that I can ask any questions regarding my bookings or other things.
   * [#15]() As a registered user I can view and edit my profile so that I know my account details and I can edit and manage my own account as I wish.